 Use the following to help you identify the best Dutch oven size for you.

 How Many People Will You Feed?

 You can measure the size needed based on this rule of thumb.
 For every person, add one quart of food and round up that number as needed.

 Cooking experts use one quart as the measurement because people will usually eat about one quart of food.

-This explains why the 5 1/2 quart round Dutch oven has become the most popular choice.
+This explains why the 5 1/2 quart types of Dutch oven have become the favorite Dutch oven choice.
 Families today normally consist of four people.

 That makes the 5 to 6 quarts the ideal Dutch oven for most people.
 Leave room for leniency if you would have friends over for a meal.